Queering Spaces

 Launch event

-The opening event for the exhibition will be online via Zoom on Saturday 13th February at 5pm (livestream here).
+The opening event for the exhibition was online Saturday 13th February, 2021.
 Speakers include:

-The event will also feature presentations and a Q&A.
+The event also features presentations and a Q&A.

 Where to view the work